jss367/jss367.github.io/_posts/2019-03-17-Principal-Component-Analysis.md

 tags: [Python]
 ---

-This post is an introduction to principal component analysis (PCA.
+This post is an introduction to principal component analysis (PCA).
 It was originally written to accompany a presentation to the [NOVA Deep Learning Meetup](https://www.meetup.com/novadeeplearning/).

 <b>Table of contents</b>
 * TOC